Mumbai Trans Harbour Link: Noise and vision barriers

 The MMRDA has installed noise and vision barriers on a 6 km section of the MTHL.
 The vision barriers are intended to block the view of the Bhabha Atomic Research Centre (BARC) from the MTHL, while the noise barriers are intended to protect the movement of flamingos and migratory birds at the Sewri mudflats.
 The MMRDA also stated that it would declare nearly 2 km of the MTHL on the Sewri side as a "silent zone", as well as near schools and other sensitive areas on the Navi Mumbai side of the MTHL.
-Construction equipment used during the project were fitted with silencers to reduce the potential impact of noise on migratory birds such as flamingos.
-The project utilized reverse circulation drilling methodology which helps reduce noise levels and helps speed up construction in marine areas.
+Construction equipment used during the project was fitted with silencers to reduce the potential impact of noise on migratory birds such as flamingos.
+The project utilized reverse circulation drilling methodology, which helps reduce noise levels and helps speed up construction in marine areas.

 Bird watching platform

-A 5.6 km long temporary access bridge had been built to transport equipments and workers for the construction of the MTHL.
-In November 2021, the MMRDA announced that it had decided against demolishing the bridge and would convert it into a bird-watching platform to view flamingos and other birds.
+A 5.6 km long temporary access bridge had been built to transport equipment and workers for the construction of the MTHL.
+In November 2021, the MMRDA announced that it had decided against demolishing the bridge and would convert it into a birdwatching platform to view flamingos and other birds.
 The agency noted that the decision would also save the cost of having to demolish the bridge.

 Traffic management and safety measures

-As an access-controlled road, to efficiently manage and regulate traffic movement across the MTHL, it has the Advanced Traffic Management System (ATMS), which is a centralised system that allows operators to monitor and manage traffic, incidents and emergency responses in real-time.
+As a access-controlled road, to efficiently manage and regulate traffic movement across the MTHL, it has the Advanced Traffic Management System (ATMS), which is a centralised system that allows operators to monitor and manage traffic, incidents and emergency responses in real-time.
 Along with this, the Intelligent Transportation Management System (ITMS) is also present to systematically work with the ATMS together.
-This has given the bridge an international recognition for having advanced systems to manage traffic.
+This has given the bridge international recognition for having advanced systems to manage traffic.

-Similar to the Bandra–Worli Sea Link, Coastal Road and the Eastern Freeway, due to safety considerations, two-wheelers and three-wheelers are prohibited from entering the Trans Harbor Link, along with animal-drawn carriages and slow-moving vehicles.
+Similar to the Bandra–Worli Sea Link, Coastal Road and the Eastern Freeway, due to safety considerations, two-wheelers and three-wheelers are prohibited from entering the Trans Harbour Link, along with animal-drawn carriages and slow-moving vehicles.
 Although pedal and electric bicycles are prohibited as well, there are no signages or written warnings to enforce the ban, though riders can be penalized by law enforcement despite no provisions under Motor Vehicles Act.
 The traffic division of Mumbai Police has mandated a speed limit of 100 km/h (62 mph) to prevent fatalities.
 Furthermore, stopping on the bridge is prohibited, with the exception of emergencies, breakdowns, or when pulled over by law enforcement.